 Your child may need extra oxygen

 Your child's weight may be measured each day to monitor dehydration.
-Healthcare providers compare his weight from day to day to record how much body fluid he has.
+Healthcare providers compare your child's weight from day to day to record how much body fluid he or she has.
 Your child may also need any of the following:

 - Neuro signs , or neuro checks show healthcare providers your child's brain function.
-They will check how his pupils react to light.
-They may check his memory and how easily he wakes up.
+They will check how your child's pupils react to light.
+They may check his or her memory and how easily he or she wakes up.
 Your child's hand grasp and balance may also be tested.

-- Insulin decreases the amount of sugar in your blood.
-You may need to take insulin until your blood sugar level becomes normal.
+- Insulin decreases the amount of sugar in your child's blood.
+Your child may need to take insulin until his or her blood sugar level becomes normal.

-- Glucose may be needed when your blood sugar level begins to decrease.
-This is to prevent your blood sugar level from dropping too quickly while you are getting insulin.
+- Glucose may be needed when your child's blood sugar level begins to decrease.
+This is to prevent your child's blood sugar level from dropping too quickly while he or she is getting insulin.

 - Antibiotics are given if a bacterial infection caused your child's DKA.

 - Blood and urine tests will show your child's ketone and blood sugar levels.
-They will also show if he is dehydrated or has an infection.
+They will also show if he or she is dehydrated or has an infection.